List of free-trade zones in the United Arab Emirates: Background

 Each Free Zone is designed around one or more strict industry categories.
 An independent Free Zone Authority (FZA) governs each free zone, and is the agency responsible for issuing FTZ operating licenses and assisting companies with establishing their business in the FTZ.
 Each free zone has its own specific requirements regarding minimum capital requirements, office or warehouse space and permitted activities; with each possessing the relevant licenses and adequate legislation to enable their dedicated industry to flourish.

 Investors can either register a new company in the form of a Free Zone Establishment (FZE) or simply establish a branch or representative office of their existing or parent company based within the UAE or abroad.
 An FZE is a limited liability company governed by the rules and regulations of the Free Zone in which it is established.
 Except for acquiring nationality in the UAE, the provisions of the Commercial Companies Law (CCL) do not apply to FZEs, provided that the Free Zones have special provisions regulating such companies.

 Free zone companies can run business within the relevant zone or outside the UAE.
 Some free zones (including ADGM, JAFZA, DMCC, RAK FTZ) allow for inward redomiciliation of foreign companies, which means a transfer of a corporate seat of an existing company from abroad to the UAE free zone.

 There are a few Free Zones in UAE that offer Dual Business License for investors.
 It is expected to allow them to do business in the Free Zone as well as in the mainland of UAE using the same business license.

+Setup and licensing costs vary widely between zones: as of July 2026, published first-year costs among the 22 zones with official tariff data ranged from AED 5,500 to AED 367,250, with a median of about AED 22,125.